gwcbi/haphpipe_docs/hp-docs/docs/install.md

 Due to license restrictions, bioconda cannot distribute and install GATK directly.
-To fully install GATK, you must download a licensed copy of GATK (version 3.8-0) from the Broad Institute and register the package using gatk3-register:
+To fully install GATK, you must download a licensed copy of GATK (version 3.8-0) from the Broad Institute and register the package using gatk3-register. `gsutil` has been included as a dependency in HAPHPIPE, so you do not need to worry about installing it for the GATK acquisition.

 This will copy GATK into your conda environment.